-- She saves time: Beyoncé is a fan of celebrity trainer Marco Borges, who trains her using his signature Power Moves philosophy.
-This system helps Beyoncé save time since it relies on exercises that work several muscle groups at once.
+Her time-saving secret: Marco Borges trains Beyoncé using his signature Power Moves philosophy.
+This system helps her save time since it relies on exercises that work several muscle groups at once.
 She also saves time by interval training, alternating between sprinting and running while on the treadmill, to burn more calories in a shorter amount of time.

-- She seizes exercise opportunity: She may be busy, but when Beyoncé has a few minutes, she knows that she can fit in a few extra calorie-burning moves, like squats, lunges, and planks, no matter where she is.
+How she fits it into her busy schedule: She may be always on the go, but when Beyoncé has a few minutes, she knows that she can fit in a few extra calorie-burning moves, like squats, lunges, and planks, no matter where she is.
 Get Beyoncé's five-minute do-anywhere workout here.

-- She motivates herself: Whether it's a picture of an Oscar by her treadmill or a dress she wants to fit into, Beyoncé always has a way to motivate herself to work out.
+How she motivates herself: Whether it's a picture of an Oscar by her treadmill or a dress she wants to fit into, Beyoncé always has a way to motivate herself to work out.
 And it's no surprise that the singer uses music as one of her main workout motivations.
 "I'll put on a song that I really like and do [biceps curls with] five-pound weights [for] the whole song and just try to burn out," she told Self.
-If music is an important component of your workout routine as well, try this hour-long workout set to Beyoncé's latest album.
+If music is an important component of your workout routine as well, try this hour-long workout set to Beyoncé's album 4.

-- She indulgences smart: Beyoncé may have been one of the Master Cleanse's most famous devotees, but she has since learned from her mistakes.
+Her non-diet: Beyoncé may have been one of the Master Cleanse's most famous devotees, but she has since learned from her mistakes.
 "There are healthier ways to lose weight — I wouldn't recommend it," she told Elle about the deprivation cleanse she went on when dropping weight for her role in Dreamgirls.
-Instead, Beyoncé eats breakfast, salads for lunch, and a "light dinner" and allows herself a cheat day on Sundays.
+Instead, Beyoncé eats breakfast, salads for lunch, and a "light dinner," and allows herself a cheat day on Sundays.